LoginRadius/docs/content/blog/get-started-ror/index.md

 `<Return URL>?token=745******-3e8e-****-b3**2-9c0******1e.`

-> If return_url is frontend, then from that application, pass the token to backend ROR API.
-Else you can use path of back end API as the return_url.
+> If return_url is frontend, then from that application, pass the token to the backend ROR API.
+Else you can use the path of back end API as the return_url.

 You can use the access token to retrieve profile data and handle other user functionality.